 This card delivers its rewards primarily in the form of Chase's Ultimate Rewards points.
 You get 2x points on travel and restaurants, and 1 point per dollar on other purchases.
 The annual fee is $95, which is waived the first year.

 The current limited time sign up bonus is 50,000 points after spending $4,000 within the first three months of opening an account, plus 5,000 miles if you add an authorized user within the first three months of account opening.
-These bonus points can be transferred to 50,000 miles or points with their partner airlines, hotel chains, or Amtrak Guest Rewards.
+These bonus points can be transferred to 50,000 miles or points with their partner airlines or hotel chains.
 And if I don't want hunt for elusive airline awards, I can just use my points to book travel directly through Chase's online portal and get 1.25 cents worth of travel for each point I spend.
 That means that the 50,000 point sign up bonus is actually worth $625 in travel rewards.

 The Real Value of Sapphire Is Points Transfers

 Frankly, it's the points transfer option that I use most, as I find far more value in each point than the 1.25 cents I get from booking travel directly through Chase.
 While other travel rewards credit cards allow points transfer, many do not offer a 1:1 transfer rate.
 50,000 Chase Ultimate Rewards points equal 50,000 partner miles or points with partners including Southwest Airlines, British Airways, United Airlines and more.
 You do have the option to also redeem your points for cash, travel, gift cards, and merchandise.